GenericMappingTools/gmt/doc/rst/source/debug.rst

     ]
     add GMT#master

 #.
 When done, end package install mode by hitting backspace.
+Then, load and precompile GMT by typing "using GMT".

 #.
 Open Xcode, select scheme "libgmt", navigate to gmt_api.c in the source listing, and set a stop point in the editor,
    say in *GMT_Call_Module* or *GMT_Create_Session* and Xcode will stop at the breakpoint when it is reached.